• Skip to primary navigation

 F.A.Qs about Juicing Frozen Fruit

-Like I said earlier, you can but you need to make sure that it is completely thawed before you put it in your juicer.
+Like I said earlier, you can but you need to make sure that it is completely thawed before you put frozen fruit in your juicer.
 Otherwise your juicer will get ruined.

-Can you put frozen fruit in a blender?
+Can you juice frozen fruit in a blender?

 The same thing happens to a blender that happens to a juicer if you put frozen ingredients in it.
 The blades will become dull or it might break completely.
 Asides from that, if you use ingredients while they’re still frozen, there’s a chance that the smoothie you get at the end will be lumpy… and no one wants that!